jourzero/waptrunner/README.md

 * Update app using Update button that triggers download of updated code on github (from the server side).
 * Forms-based auth.
 * Export to CSV and HTML from UI
+* Import issues from my Clipboarder Burp App (paste into Notes field and other fields will be populated)
+* Import screenshots from clipboard and paste them into the Paste Area as HTML5 Base64 images.

 ## TODOs
 * Add prep scripts to GIT repo